Adaptive Manipulation using Behavior Trees: Implementation

-This work uses the standard PID controllers provided for the simulated ANYmal C and Jaco Gen1 arm.
-Despite some further tuning to improve performance, these controllers are by no means perfect, and in practice there was often non-negligible deviation between the true end-effector pose and that in the motion plan, especially when the arm was outstretched.
-To ensure safe operation, this deviation would be monitored during each manipulation sequence, and the ManipulateTarget node would output \textit{Failure} in cases where the deviation was beyond an acceptable tolerance.
-This was another cause for the failures that would occasionally occur during testing as seen in section \ref{results}; re-attempting the manipulation sequence on failure typically resolved this.
+\textbf{Control.} This work uses the standard controllers provided with the ANYmal and Unitree Z1.
+The combined controller is by no means perfect, since the ANYmal controller has no awareness of the arm and cannot compensate for the induced wrench on the quadruped when the arm is outstretched.
+In practice, there was often non-negligible deviation between the true end-effector pose and that in the motion plan, especially when the arm was outstretched; to ensure safe operation, this deviation is checked by the condition monitor during manipulation.
+Using a bespoke whole-body controller that compensates for both the motion of the quadruped and arm would improve performance, but this is beyond the scope of this work; instead, we demonstrate how our adaptive BT can be used to overcome such problems at the task planning level by autonomously preempting failure and retrying.